-Ever since Capcom brought out the RE Engine for 2017’s Resident Evil 7, their games have looked rather great.
-In 2021 we had a few games making use of the engine, but the game we wanted to highlight in particular is Resident Evil Village.
-This is the latest mainline installment to the Resident Evil franchise where players are once again taking the role of Ethan Winters a few years after the events of Resident Evil 7.
-When Chris Redfield pops back up in Ethan’s world once again he’s thrown into a downward spiral where he’s forced into a new chaotic mess in a remote village.
-Here we’re having to explore this large village and the different homes, lairs, and even a castle to figure out what’s going on.
-I’ll of course refrain from spoiling anything more than that since this game is readily available for players to pick up and play right now.
-Capcom over the years has made the Resident Evil franchise atmospheric with plenty of details in an eerie world.
-That holds with Resident Evil Village which you can play right now on both the PC and console platforms today.
-Fortunately, if you didn’t play Resident Evil 7 then there is a recap video that you can play to catch up on the premise.
+Ever since Capcom brought out the RE Engine for 2017’s Resident Evil 7, their games have looked rather excellent.
+In 2021 we had a few games using the engine, but the game we wanted to highlight in particular is Resident Evil Village.
+This is the latest mainline installment to the Resident Evil franchise, where players are again taking the role of Ethan Winters a few years after Resident Evil 7.
+When Chris Redfield pops back up in Ethan’s world again, he’s thrown into a downward spiral where he’s forced into a new chaotic mess in a remote village.
+Here we have to explore this large village and the different homes, lairs, and even a castle to figure out what’s going on.
+I’ll, of course, refrain from spoiling anything more than that since this game is readily available for players to pick up and play right now.
+Capcom, over the years, has made the Resident Evil franchise atmospheric with plenty of details in an eerie world.
+That holds with Resident Evil Village, which you can play right now on both the PC and console platforms today.
+Fortunately, if you didn’t play Resident Evil 7, you can play a recap video to catch up on the premise with this new installment.

 Release Date : January 28, 2021